 Ok...You have a bag, a basket or maybe a five gallon bucket of elderberries and several hours to make magic with them.
 Where to start?
 Making herbal medicine is fun and easy but more importantly, it will be ready to use when needed.

 Put in a movie and spend 2 hours de-stemming 4-5 lbs. of berries.
 Rinse them lightly and strain.

-Make a quart or two of Elderberry Elixir (I make 3-4 gallons each year).
-Dry several cups for Elderberry Syrup and Elderberry Vinegar.
+Make a quart or two of Elderberry Elixir (recipe below).
+Dry several cups for Elderberry Syrup, Cold Care tea, and Elderberry Vinegar.
 Make a pint or two of Elderberry Tincture.

 If you only have a few pounds and want to use it primarily for medicinal purposes, make one pint of tincture and 1 quart of elixir for the adults and dry a quart or so of berries for child-friendly syrup.

 Folk Method: Lightly fill Mason jar of fresh, de-stemmed elderberries, mash a few times with a large spoon and add 180% proof grain alcohol (if available in your state) to completely cover.
 You can use 90% proof vodka or brandy if you prefer.
 Seal with lid, LABEL /DATE and store in a cabinet for at least 6 weeks.
 You can strain the berries, (pressing down or squeezing out as much liquid as possible) or leave them in.
 Tinctures last for years if stored in cabinet.
 Avoid direct light.

 DOSAGE: At the first signs of influenza or cold, take 1/2 - 1 tsp. every couple hours until cold/flu symptoms recede or disappear.
 NOTE: Herbal medicine is most effective when you allow your body to rest when ill.
 Rest is the key to the success of both your immune system's actions and the medicinal powers of elderberry to overcome the virus.